google/skia-buildbot/golden/puppeteer-tests/README.md

    Node.js inspector.
  - Alternatively, `cd` into `$SKIA_INFRA_ROOT/golden/puppeteer-tests/test` and
    run `npx mocha --inspect-brk`.
 This will start the tests and wait until a debugger is attached.
-Attach any debgger of your liking, e.g. Chrome Dev Tools, VSCode, IntelliJ, etc. See [here](https://mochajs.org/#-debug-inspect-debug-brk-inspect-brk-debug-inspect) for more.
+Attach any debugger of your liking, e.g. Chrome Dev Tools, VSCode, IntelliJ, etc. See [here](https://mochajs.org/#-debug-inspect-debug-brk-inspect-brk-debug-inspect) for more.